 February 27, 2017

 Think about it as the people who would see a movie, read a book, or try a new restaurant because you recommended it.
-More often than not, they're folks you talk to on a regular basis; friends or professionals you do regular business with.
+More often than not, they're folks you talk to on a regular basis—friends or professionals you do regular business with.

-Unfortunately, it's pretty much impossible for your entire network to be in your sphere of influence - unless of course you're a celebrity or major influencer.
-But since most of us here are normal folks, we're going to want to narrow down our network and our sphere of influence down to a manageable and realistic group.
+Unfortunately, it's pretty much impossible for your entire network to be in your sphere of influence unless you're a celebrity or major influencer.
+But since most of us aren’t famous, you’ll probably want to narrow down your network and SOI to a manageable and realistic group.

 If you were struggling with deciding if folks fit into the category of your sphere of influence before, here's your chance to really be scrupulous in who you pick.
 Understand how many folks you really can keep in touch with at a time and be honest with yourself as you make those choices.
 If you're going to be putting forth a special effort in keeping in touch with your sphere of influence, then you don't want to set yourself up for failure by choosing an overwhelming amount of people.

 If you’re struggling to decide whether certain people fit into your sphere of influence, be selective.
 Understand how many folks you can keep in touch with at a time and be honest with yourself as you make those choices.
 If you're going to put forth a special effort to keep in touch with your sphere of influence, don't set yourself up for failure by including too many people.